 Employers liability insurance can offer important benefits for any business with employees.

-Workers’ compensation coverage provides a safety net for employers and employees when workplace injuries occur.
+Workers’ compensation coverage can provide a safety net for employers and employees when workplace injuries occur.

 In addition to employers liability coverage, workers comp can help business owners cover the expense of medical bills, lost wages and other financial losses for their employees after a work-related injury or illness.